Clearwater Marine Aquarium: Apollo

 Apollo was a male Atlantic bottlenose dolphin who was found stranded at Playalinda, Florida, in May 2021.
 He was transported to SeaWorld for rehabilitation because he was thin and had parasites on his dorsal fin, pectoral fins, and fluke at the time of his rescue.
 During a hearing test administered by the National Marine Mammal Foundation, it was discovered that Apollo suffered from hearing loss.
 In December 2021, he was transferred to the Clearwater Marine Aquarium and became a permanent resident there.
 At approximately 2 years old, he was the youngest of the resident dolphins at CMA.
 Apollo was first introduced to PJ and Hope and later met Hemingway and Nicholas, as well as Izzy.
 He died in June 2023 at the age of 4 due to hydrocephalus.

 Rex

 Rex was one of the aquarium's first rough-toothed dolphins.
 He was discovered on St. George Island in April 2019; he was about 5 to 7 years old.
 Because of significant hearing loss, Rex became a permanent resident at the aquarium and lived with Rudolph, the aquarium's other rough-toothed dolphin at the time.
 Rex died in March 2023.

+Star

+Star was a female Atlantic bottlenose dolphin who arrived at CMA on December 18, 2025, at the estimated age of 26.
+She was born in 1999 under human care at Miami Seaquarium in Miami, Florida.
+She was transferred to CMA due to the closure of Miami Seaquarium.
+Because she was born in human care, she lacked the necessary skills to survive in the wild.
+She was transferred to CMA with another dolphin, Squirt.
+On May 1, 2026, Star showed signs of discomfort.
+She died on May 8, 2026 due to gastrointestinal illness.